BlurryRoots/Prolog/n_queens/README.md

 ### Disclaimer

 The algorithm powering this solution is unreasonably slow.
-So be prepared to wait quite a while, the get all solutions for anything where n > 9.
+So be prepared to wait quite a while, to get all solutions for anything where n > 9.

 ### Main functionality

+Each of the two predicates shown here, calculate the solution under the assumption that the given number of queens N, also resembles the size of the board (N x N).
+The index start at 0.

 <table>
   <tr>